USPS Building Bridges Special Postal Cancellation Series

-The USPS Building Bridges Special Postal Cancellation Series is a series of cancellations and pictorial postmarks issued by the United States Postal Service for special events that began in the San Francisco Bay Area beginning in 1996, and has expanding to the Pacific Coast of the United States in 2022.
+The USPS Building Bridges Special Postal Cancellation Series is a series of cancellations and pictorial postmarks issued by the United States Postal Service for special events that began in the San Francisco Bay Area beginning in 1996, and expanded to the Pacific Coast of the United States in 2022.

 History

 The first USPS Building Bridges Special Postal Cancellations was issued on May 29, 1996 in partnership with Dan DiMiglio, the USPS Manager of the Pacific Area, Corporate relations, at a special ceremony unveiling the Breast cancer research stamp in Contra Costa County.
 60 Representatives from non-profit organizations and coalitions were present in a special presentation with live music and government officials.
 This first USPS Building Bridges Special Cancellation was not unusual.
 It had been a pattern of Postmasters, as early as the World's Columbian Exposition 1893, for Postmasters to officiate over a special postal station located in an event important for the city.